New Brunswick

 Birding New Brunswick

-New Brunswick, although one of Canada’s smallest provinces (73,000 square kilometres); is remarkably diverse.
+Although one of Canada’s smallest provinces, New Brunswick is remarkably diverse.
 From the contrasting coastlines of the Bay of Fundy and the Gulf of St. Lawrence, it rises to 820m Mount Carleton in the northern highlands.
 The human population is concentrated near the sea and the major rivers that drain the picturesque rolling landscape.
-More than 400 species have been found in the province.
-(See my website for a full list)
+More than 400 species of birds have been found in the province.

 There are numerous lakes and rivers.
 Freshwater marshes occur mainly along the lower Saint John Valley and in lowlands near the coast.
 Man-made impounded marshes attract a wide variety of water birds.
 Open bogs, most common along the north-eastern coast, are less diverse.
 Towns, villages and farmlands contribute to the variety of bird species that may be seen.